docs

 src/

-main.ts ← your TypeScript entry point
+main.ts ← your TypeScript or JavaScript entry point

 packs/